krishnawijaya/vue-secret-key-generator/README.md

      generate-key
      ```

-   - *Generate with your own settings:*
+   - _Generate with your own settings:_

      Example:

      ```bash
-     generate-key -- --length 20 --chars "abcdefg12345" --variable-name "YOUR_CUSTOM_VARIABLE_NAME"
+     generate-key -- --length 20 --chars "abcdefg12345" --variable "YOUR_CUSTOM_VARIABLE_NAME" --filepath "/your/custom/path"
      ```

-   - *Use in other file:*
+   - _Use in other file:_

      If you want to use the new secret key outside the .env file